 To qualify as a REIT, we cannot operate or manage our lodging properties.
 Accordingly, all of our lodging properties are leased to TRS Lessees of our TRSs.
 All of our lodging properties are operated pursuant to management agreements with independent management companies, each of which must qualify as an "eligible independent contractor" to operate our lodging properties.
-As a result, our financial position, results of operations and our ability to service debt and make distributions to stockholders are dependent on the ability of our management companies to operate our lodging properties and amenities or maintain a quality brand name and reputation could have a negative effect on their ability to operate our lodging properties and could have a material adverse effect on our financial position, results of operations.
+As a result, our consolidated financial position, results of operations and our ability to service debt and make distributions to stockholders are dependent on the ability of our management companies to operate our lodging properties successfully.
+Any failure of our management companies to provide quality services and amenities or maintain a quality brand name and reputation could have a negative effect on their ability to operate our lodging properties and could have a material adverse effect on our consolidated financial position, results of operations and cash flows.